zsquareplusc/lttp-backup/README.txt

   that change files, keeping the size and faking the mtime.
 - config file_
   - force-copy PATTERN
-- how to handle filenames with encoding errors?
+- how to handle filenames with encoding errors? => ignore! with warning

 - idea for exclude pattern: "nobackup" in filename
 - rangliste der grössten files bei backup, frage bevor start